Rules and Regulation of Ethics Committee

 To carry out any other procedures necessary to expedite the investigation and to reach

-To take corrective action in resolving the complaints except for expulsion or suspension,
+To recommend corrective action in resolving the complaints to the EXCO.

 5.1.
 The Committee shall consist of the following four (4) members:

 Chairperson who is a member of the Society

 Three (3) Committee members who are members of the Society (including the vice president of MSCP who is also a committee member)